Kylart/KawAnime/README.md

 ## Installation
 Be sure that Npm is installed.
 You can find how to install npm (node) [here](https://nodejs.org/en/).

+You will need CMake (v3.12 minimum) to build native dependencies as this project using cmake-js; you can download and install CMake [here](https://cmake.org/download/).
+Also, you will need a C++ compiler to build native libraries (Clang, GCC and MSVC are all supported).

 You will need to have Boost (version 1.65.0 minimum) installed on your system.
 You can find Boost [here](https://www.boost.org/users/download/).
 Only `date_time` and `system` libraries are required by this project.

 ```
 git clone --recursive https://github.com/Kylart/KawAnime